Takeshi Kusao

-Takeshi Kusao (草尾 毅, Kusao Takeshi) is a Japanese actor, voice actor and singer.
+Takeshi Kusao (草尾 毅, Kusao Takeshi) is a Japanese actor, voice actor, and singer.
 He was born in Tokorozawa, Saitama, and works for Aoni Production.
 Among his many roles, he is best known as the voices of Trunks (Dragon Ball Z), Kabutack (B-Robo Kabutack), Hanamichi Sakuragi (Slam Dunk), Ryo Sanada (Yoroiden Samurai Troopers), Parn (Record of Lodoss War), Coco/Kōji Kokoda (Yes!
-PreCure 5), Ky Kiske (Guilty Gear), Yukimura Sanada (Samurai Warriors, as well in Warriors Orochi series), Dororo (Sgt.
-Frog) and Mao (Code Geass).
+PreCure 5), Ky Kiske (Guilty Gear), Yukimura Sanada (Samurai Warriors and Warriors Orochi), Dororo (Sgt.
+Frog), and Mao (Code Geass).

 Personal life

 In May 2015, he married fellow voice actress Yuka Saitō and they have a child.

 He and his wife later had a second child born on November 13, 2021.